faroub/TahakomAVRLib/applications/BlinkLed/README.md

 * 220 ohm current limiting resistor
 * A breadboard

-The Led with the current limiting resistor is connected to pin PB0 (digital pin 8 in Arduino UNO).
+The Led with the current limiting resistor are connected to pin PB0 (digital pin 8 in Arduino UNO).

 ## Circuit